alaasamameer/Micro-Workflows/README.md

-# micro-workflow-main
+# micro-workflow-dir
-Support the implementation and testing of the micro-workflow model for research purpose
+Support the implementation and testing of the micro-workflow model